Can large language models reason about medical questions?

 LLMs memorise part of the knowledge embedded into the training data, nonetheless, models might fail to re-use this knowledge effectively during prediction.
 Conditioning the predictions on a knowledge base is an alternative research direction for improving language models \citep{Lewis2020-cg, Borgeaud2021-td, Lazaridou2022-jj}.

 We investigated whether \textit{grounding} the model with additional context could improve the answering accuracy.
 We experimented with a simple \bmtf retriever and used Wikipedia as a knowledge base.
-The articles were converted into overlapping passages of size 100 words and indexed along with titles.
-Given a question $\rvq$, an answer choice $\rva$, and weights $\beta_1=1, \beta_2=1, \beta_3=0.5$,\footnote{The weights were chosen based on a qualitative assessment of the retrieved passages on a few questions.} we retrieved passages $\rvd$ based on a composite \bmtf score defined as
+Read more details in Appendix \ref{apdx:information-retrieval}.